 Is SelfWealth safe?

-SelfWealth has their own financial services license in Australia, so they are subject to regulation by the Australian Securities and Investment Commission (ASIC).
+SelfWealth has its own financial services license in Australia, so they are subject to regulation by the Australian Securities and Investment Commission (ASIC).
 SelfWealth is also a publicly listed company, so its financial accounts are audited and published, providing a higher level of transparency.

 Australian share trading